pineunity/tacker/doc/source/install/manual_installation.rst

     exit;
 ..

 2).
-Create users, roles and endpoints
+Create users, roles and endpoints.

 a).
 Source the admin credentials to gain access to admin-only CLI commands: